gdjohnson/TK19/transcripts/crispyAndReason 210812.md

 Crispy: “The whole point of [[J.L.
 Austin]]'s' [[_How To Do Things With Words_]] is the way the speech act concept breaks down”—[[all communication is manipulation]]

-Throwing an [[analogy]] like “selection” (as in [[selection|selection games]]) at a domain: “This library works with this problem.”
+Throwing an [[analogy]] like “selection” (as in [[selection game|selection games]]) at a domain: “This library works with this problem.”
 If you don’t have an existing assessment framework, you port one in analogically.
 (The standard protocol for mapping the [[foreign and familiar|foreign against the familiar]].)

 [[Dallas Card]], on the phone with Crispy: [[Surrogation]] is missing a concept of “evolution.”